Toyota Chaser: First generation (X30, X40; 1977-1980)

 The Chaser was first produced in July 1977 with chassis codes X30, X31, X40 and X41, and evolved from the X20 generation Mark II GSS hardtop coupé.
 The X30-series chassis numbers were the original codes shared with the third-generation Mark II, with X40 numbers gradually introduced about halfway through the model's life for cars that could pass the new emissions rules.
 All vehicles sold with Toyota's TTC-C technology had a badge on the boot lid to indicate it complied with the Japanese Government's Clean Air Act of 1975.
-It was powered by the four-cylinder 1.8-liter 3T-U, 13T-U, and 2-liter 18R-U, and the six-cylinder 2.0 L M-EU engine – all single cam engines tuned for economy and clean emissions rather than performance.
-The M-EU engine came standard with multi-port electronic fuel injection.
+It was powered by the four-cylinder 1.8-liter 3T-U, 13T-U, and 2-liter 18R-U, and the six-cylinder 2.0 L M-U and M-EU engines – all single cam engines tuned for economy and clean emissions rather than performance.
+The M-EU engine came standard with multi-port electronic fuel injection and was Toyota's first engine which could meet the upcoming 1978 emissions standards.

 The Chaser is a lightly redesigned Toyota Mark II, with a wider front grille and without parking lights.
-The Chaser also has taillights of a different design.
-Unlike the Mark II, there were no station wagons or commercial models offered.
-This was the only Chaser offered as a 2-door, with the 2-door option being replaced by the Toyota Soarer.
+The Chaser also has taillights of a different design; at the inside the only noticeable change was rectangular rather than round gauges on the instrument panel.
+Unlike the Mark II, there were no station wagons or commercial models offered of the Chaser.
+This was the only Chaser to be offered as a two-door, with the coupé bodystyle being replaced by the Toyota Soarer after this generation.